 For those who have been accused of sex crimes – or who know someone who has been accused – becoming familiar with a few recent cases can provide valuable insight.
-At Berry Law Firm, one of our specialties is supporting those who have been accused of sex crimes through defense.
-We periodically review recent cases to add to the knowledge and expertise of Berry Law Firm attorneys in this area of specialty.
+At Berry Law, one of our specialties is supporting those who have been accused of sex crimes through defense.
+We periodically review recent cases to add to the knowledge and expertise of Berry Law attorneys in this area of specialty.

 Below are the FBI’s most recent sex crime statistics for the Omaha area, as well as several recent cases of Omaha sex crimes.